PRECISION, EXPERTISE,

 • Class E felony where the DWI is an act of criminal negligence that led to another person sustaining a physical injury.
 This means the defendant faces imprisonment of up to four years.

-• Class C felony is if the defendant is criminally negligent in having inflicted serious physical injury on a law enforcement officer or emergency personnel or caused the death of another person.
-This typically attracts a prison sentence of between three to ten years.
+• Class C felony is if the defendant is criminally negligent in having inflicted serious physical injury on a law enforcement officer or emergency personnel, or caused the death of another person.
+This typically attracts a prison sentence of between three and ten years.

 Note the distinction between physical and serious physical injury in the above classifications.